coderpussy/SolarTherm-WIFI-Local-Admin/README.md

 This project is really early development stage and need improvements everywhere especially on security aspects.
 It is working in my environment with 2 of this wifi IoT devices.
 This means it is possible to replicate it on other devices too.

-- Everything what you use from this project you do it at your own risk.
+- Everything what you use from this project you use it at your own risk.
-- I'll not resposible for any health or device damage.
+- I'll not responsible for any health or device damage.
-- I'm not going to teach you how to install a LAMP stack on RPI or others.
+- I'm not going to teach you how to install a LAMP stack on RPI or other.
 There are many How To's around the internet to successfully have this done.

 If you need external services like ThingSpeak, Blynk, IFTTT or MQTT you should use the original [Arduino Sketch](https://www.instructables.com/id/Solar-Powered-WiFi-Weather-Station-V20/) or clones around this project.
+I'm personally not using this services for such kind of project.

 For example:
 - https://github.com/3KUdelta/Solar_WiFi_Weather_Station<br />